symbioquine/farmOS_asset_link/alinkjs/packages/assetlink-plugin-api/tutorials/extension-model.md

 Support for Javascript and Vue.js plugins is built into Asset Link.
 Plugins ending with `alink.js` or `alink.vue` must be valid Javascript and Vue.js respectively.
 Other file types can be supported by way of plugins that interpret them.

-When they are loaded, JS/Vue plugins are passed an instance of the `AssetLink` class which serves as the API entry-point for Asset Link.
+When they are loaded, JS/Vue plugins are passed an [`AssetLink` instance](IAssetLink.html) which serves as the API entry-point for Asset Link and a
+[handle object](IAssetLinkPluginHandle.html) which is used to define the plugin's functionality.

 ## Plugin Lists (repositories)